skoobasteeve/nextcloud-infra/README.md

 - Add relevant SSH keys
 - Enable auto-updates for Centos
 - Install Tailscale and join the system to your Tailscale network
+- Configure SNMP and rsyslog to send data to a LibreNMS server
 - Install and configure Podman
 - Add the Systemd service files for the Podman containers
 - Configure the Caddy webserver